Cinnamon Coffee Cake

 This streusel topping I layered in the middle of the cake batter and sprinkled on top before baking.
 The cake batter is a simple creamed vanilla cake batter made with butter, and sour cream to make it moist.

-Seriously, all you are going to need with this pecan sour cream coffee cake is a big ol’ cup of coffee to wash it down.
+Seriously, all you are going to need with this cinnamon streusel coffee cake is a big ol’ cup of coffee to wash it down.

 Ingredients Needed

-• Pecans – I used pecans, but it would be also delicious with walnuts.
+• Pecans – I used pecans, but it would be also delicious with toasted walnuts.
 If you have a nut allergy, the nuts can be omitted.
-I prefer to toast them first, but this is optional.
+I prefer to toast the pecans first, but this is optional.

 • Sour Cream – As the name suggests, this coffee cake is made with sour cream.
 Sour cream helps to make this coffee cake nice and tender, and moist.
 I recommend using full-fat sour cream.
 Light sour cream may work but I do not recommend using fat free.
 The only substitution I can recommend is using full-fat greek yogurt if you don’t have sour cream.